GLIMS-RGI/rgi_user_guide/docs/06_dataset_summary.md

 ## Target year

-**Table**: Number of glaciers within intervals of the target year 2000 in RGI6 and RGI7
+**Table**: Number of glaciers within intervals of the target year 2000 in RGI 6.0 and RGI 7.0

 | Outline year      |   RGI6 (%) |   RGI7 (%) |
 |:------------------|-----------:|-----------:|